athertahir/deep-learning-time-series-forecasting/chapter_22/Lab19.md

 available.
 The pre-processing steps included:

-ˆ Pre-processing accelerometer and gyroscope using noise filters.
+- Pre-processing accelerometer and gyroscope using noise filters.

-ˆ Splitting data into fixed windows of 2.56 seconds (128 data points) with 50% overlap.
+- Splitting data into fixed windows of 2.56 seconds (128 data points) with 50% overlap.

-ˆ Splitting of accelerometer data into gravitational (total) and body motion components.
+- Splitting of accelerometer data into gravitational (total) and body motion components.

     These signals were preprocessed for noise reduction with a median filter and a 3rd